-Nonresident students pay about $23,000 more annually in tuition and fees than Californians, which would bring in at least $2.2 million from an additional 100 out-of-state and international freshmen UC Berkeley expects to enroll in fall 2014.
+Nonresident students pay about $23,000 more annually in tuition and fees than Californians, which would bring in $2.2 million from an additional 100 out-of-state and international freshman UC Berkeley expects to enroll in fall 2014.

 The decision was “driven primarily by our commitments to maintain Berkeley’s academic excellence, access and robust financial aid programs,” Dirks wrote.
 “In order to sustain the excellence of our programs and the student experience, tuition from out-of-state and international students is crucial.”

 With tuition levels frozen and state funding recovering slowly from recession cuts, he added, “the fact remains that we have an unavoidable need to increase revenue in line with rising expenses.”